-Student Grievance Procedure For Claims Of Discrimination, Harassment, And Retaliation actual or perceived characteristics of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, pregnancy, gender, gender identity, gender expression, age, sexual orientation, AIDS/HIV, military and veteran status of any person, or association with a person or group with one or more of these actual or perceived characteristics (collectively, "Protected Category" or "Protected Categories").
+Student Grievance Procedure For Claims Of Discrimination, Harassment, And Retaliation

+The American University of Health Sciences (AUHS) is committed to providing an academic environment where all students are treated equitably and fairly.
+Consequently, AUHS does not tolerate discrimination or harassment based on actual or perceived characteristics of race, religious creed, color, national origin, ancestry, physical disability, mental disability, medical condition, genetic information, marital status, sex, pregnancy, gender, gender identity, gender expression, age, sexual orientation, AIDS/HIV, military and veteran status of any person, or association with a person or group with one or more of these actual or perceived characteristics (collectively, "Protected Category" or "Protected Categories").
 Likewise, AUHS does not tolerate retaliation against persons who complain of discrimination or harassment or who participate in any investigation regarding discrimination or harassment.